Terrorism, online radicalisation security challenge: Sitharaman

 Sitharaman said the maritime security was another key concern and India supports freedom of navigation, overflight and commerce throughout the region.

 “Nations should resolve maritime disputes peacefully and in accordance with international law.
-We support a rules based order for oceans and sea that is critical for the continued growth and development of the Indo-Pacific region,” she said.
+We support a rules based order for oceans and sea that is critical for the continued growth and development of the Indo-Pacific region,” she said, in an apparent reference to China flexing its muscles in the East and South China seas.

-Sitharaman also said that the nuclear and missile tests conducted by North Korea were in violation of its international commitments and have triggered serious concern.

-“India has deplored these tests.
-We remain concerned about the proliferation of nuclear and missile technologies which has adversely impacted India’s national security and that of the entire region.

 Your email address will not be published.
 Required fields are marked *